Last Updated on 29 August 2024 by Cycloscope

 Hints and insights to figure out how much will you spend on a long-term bike trip

-Cycling around the world is the cheapest (and in our opinion) the most rewarding way to travel for a long term.
-However, how much will you spend during a bike trip, really depends on each person’s will and travel style.
+Cycling around the world is the cheapest (and in our opinion) the most rewarding way to travel for the long term.
+However, how much you will spend during a bike trip, really depends on each person’s will and travel style.

 We traveled for 3,900USD x person x year!
-Some people spend that il less than a week!
+Some people spend that in less than a week!

 This budget includes everything: food, accommodations, replacement gear, bicycle spares, additional clothes, visas, beer, and even cigarettes.
 We cycled mostly through cheap countries, but we also spent 3 months in Japan and 2 in South Korea, which are all but cheap, and, guess what, these were the countries where we actually spent less money!